-After groggily waking up at 5:15 in the morning – before even a bird had appeared in the sky – I was ready to leave and reach our Hot Air Balloon flight station, some 30 kilometres away from the place where I was staying, at Agonda, South Goa.
-I’d barely slept the night before, because I was so excited.
-After all, the idea of flying in basket, led by a 10 meter giant balloon – the first ever method of flight, created by man, was quite a celebration.
+After groggily waking up at 5:15 in the morning – before even the birds woke up – I was ready to leave and reach our Hot Air Balloon flight station, some 30 kilometres away from the place where I was staying, at Agonda beach, in South Goa.
+I’d barely slept the night before because I was so excited.
+After all, the idea of flying in a basket, led by a 10 meter giant balloon – the first ever method of flight created by man, was quite a celebration.

 Under the safe and knowledgeable direction of Rita, our flying pilot, who has been flying this thing for the past 16 years (yes, you read that correctly, 16 years it was) we took to the skies, ooh-ing, and ah-ing at the amazing landscapes blow us.

 With bug-eyes and my mouth wide open, I forgot to take photos for the first few minutes, just trying to absorb it all in, honoring every moment.
 Then I quickly remembered I’m a blogger on a mission, and I started to take photos and videos like a fiend.

-What makes flying in a Hot Air Balloon flight wonderful, is the uncertainty.
+What makes flying in a Hot Air Balloon flight wonderful, is the uncertainty of the flight.
 Right from the take off to the landing, everything is ambiguous.
 As flights are completely dependent upon weather, a decision to delay or even cancel them can come minutes before the actual take-off.
 You can moreover not guarantee, in which direction the balloon is going to proceed.
-Sure you have a little control on the elevation and the direction, one strong wind can still take you pretty much anywhere.
+Sure you have a little control over the elevation and the direction, one strong wind can still take you pretty much anywhere.

 We flew for about 40 minutes, passing through traditional Goan houses and thousands upon thousands of palm trees standing perfectly erect.
 The ariel views of the city, from up over 2000 feet, were surprisingly dramatic.

 But our touchdown was gentle — while we had been told earlier that we might need to brace ourselves for a rough landing, it couldn’t have been more gentle as our basket kissed the ground.
 Safely back, we finished our odyssey with some delicious breakfast and great best Brews.